abdulrehman1610/WIFI-Attendance-System-CN/README.md

 * **⚠️ Attribution**: You must include the original copyright notice and license in any copy of the software or substantial portion of it.

 See the [LICENSE](LICENSE) file for the full text.

-## 🔒 Limitations & Notes
-* This system is explicitly designed for local gateway monitoring and relies heavily on OS-level `arp` execution.
-Modifying this for Unix systems will require updating the regex logic in the network scanner layer.
-* IP Addresses are assigned via DHCP; the system strictly tracks identities using the unalterable **MAC Address**.

----
-*Architected and developed with focus on clean layouts, scalable performance, and pure utility.*